 BACKGROUND

-Neurofibromatosis type I is the most frequent subtype of neurofibromatosis.
-It is related tumor-suppressor syndromes characterized by a predisposition to multiple tumor types and other disorder presentations, what’s more, its incidence of tumors is much higher than normal people.
-However, the reports on it are very few at home and abroad, then we present a case of Neurofibromatosis type I with spindle cell sarcoma.
+Neurofibromatosis type I (NF1) is the most frequent subtype of neurofibromatosis.
+Its related tumor-suppressor syndromes are characterized by a predisposition to multiple tumor types and other disorder presentations.
+In addition, the incidence of tumors is much higher in patients with neurofibromatosis type I. However, there are very few reports at home and abroad on this topic.
+Here, we present a case of NF1 with spindle cell sarcoma.

 CASE SUMMARY

-A 50-year-old male was found a right axillary mass for 20 years.
-Specialist examination: coffee milk spots can be seen in many parts of the skin, rounded nodules in the skin; bulge in the right armpit, touching a lump (10 cm × 6 cm), hard, unclear boundary, poor mobility, local tenderness; right The anterior side of the thigh feels weakened on the opposite side; the right groin can touch a swollen lymph node, hard, clear border, good mobility, local tenderness.
-According to the results of positron emission tomography/computed tomography, Puncture pathology and immunohistochemistry, Genetic testing, Neurofibromatosis type I with spindle cell sarcoma was confirmed.
-According to the Genetic testing result, the patient was given a targeted treatment with crizotinib.
+A 50-year-old male was found to have a right axillary mass for 20 years.
+Specialist examination found cafe-au-lait spots on many parts of the skin, rounded nodules in the skin, a bulge in the right armpit, touching a lump (10 cm × 6 cm, hard, unclear boundary, poor mobility, local tenderness).
+The anterior side of the thigh felt weakened on the opposite side; in the right groin a swollen lymph node (hard, clear border, good mobility, local tenderness).
+According to the results of positron emission tomography/computed tomography, puncture pathology and immunohistochemistry, genetic testing, a diagnosis of NF1 with spindle cell sarcoma was confirmed.
+According to the genetic testing result, the patient was given a targeted treatment with crizotinib.

 CONCLUSION

-Surgery, chemotherapy and radiotherapy are the main treatment methods of Neurofibromatosis type I. However, with the continuous progress of molecular biology research, molecular targeted therapy may bring benefits for patients.
+Surgery, chemotherapy and radiotherapy are the main treatment methods of NF1.
+However, with the continuous progress of molecular biology research, molecular targeted therapy may bring benefits for patients.

 Key words: Neurofibromatosis; Type I; Spindle cell sarcoma; Targeted therapy; Crizotinib; Case report